-© Atmel Corporation 2001.
+© Atmel Corporation 2002.

 Atmel Corporation makes no warranty for the use of its products, other than those expressly contained in the Company's standard warranty which is detailed in Atmel's Terms and Conditions located on the Company's web site.
 The Company assumes no responsibility for any errors which may appear in this document, reserves the right to change devices or specifications detailed herein at any time without notice, and does not make any commitment to update the information contained herein.
 No licenses to patents or other intellectual property of Atmel are granted by the Company in connection with the sale of Atmel products, expressly or by implication.
-Atmel's products are not authorized for use as critical components in life support devices or systems.
+Atmel's products are not authorized for use as critical

-Atmel® is the registered trademark of Atmel; SIAPTM is the trademark of Atmel.
+ATMEL[®] is the registered trademark of Atmel; SIAP[TM] is the trademark of Atmel.

-ARM® and ARM7TDMI® are registered trademarks of ARM Ltd.; OakDSPCore® is a registered trademark of DSP Group Inc.; uClinux® is the registered trademark of Lineo Inc. Other terms and product names may be the trademarks of others.
+ARM® and ARM7TDMI® are registered trademarks of ARM Ltd.; OakDSPCore® is a registered trademark of DSP Group Inc.; uClinux® is the registered trademark of Lineo Inc. Other terms and product names may be the trademarkS of others.